AEM Undergraduate Handbook

 Fall 2019 Registration will begin on April 11th, 2019.
 To check your unique registration date and time visit: MyU under the academics tab.

 You will not be able to register until the advising (DS) hold on your record has been removed by getting your plans for next year approved.
-You will receive an email regarding advising for next year, and plans for next year are being accepted.
+You will receive an email regarding advising for next year and when plans for next year are being accepted.

 You will receive an email about the process and here are a few things that might help: